spring-jdbc-crud/simplejdbcmapper/README.md

 2.**Table does not exist or a similar exception**

-For postgres/oracle/sqlserver try setting the 'schema' parameter on constructor of SimpleJdbcMapper() (2nd argument) or set the 'schema' attribute on the @Table annotation of the object.

-Example:
-    new SimpleJdbcMapper(dataSource, "THE_SCHEMA_NAME");
-    Or
-    @Table(name="customer", schema="THE_SCHEMA_NAME");

-For MySql try setting the 'catalog' parameter on constructor of SimpleJdbcMapper() (3rd argument) or set the 'catalog' attribute on the @Table annotation of the object.
+For **MySql** try setting the 'catalog' parameter on constructor of SimpleJdbcMapper() (3rd argument) or set the 'catalog' attribute on the @Table annotation of the object.
 Database name is considered the same as catalog name for mysql.

 Example:

     new SimpleJdbcMapper(dataSource, null, "THE_DATABASE_NAME");
     Or
     @Table(name="customer", catalog="THE_DATABASE_NAME");

+For **Postgres/Oracle/Sqlserver** try setting the 'schema' parameter on constructor of SimpleJdbcMapper() (2nd argument) or set the 'schema' attribute on the @Table annotation of the object.

+Example:

+    new SimpleJdbcMapper(dataSource, "THE_SCHEMA_NAME");
+    Or
+    @Table(name="customer", schema="THE_SCHEMA_NAME");